 Several weeks later she arrived in Shetland to photograph us all in our home as well as a family just a few minutes down the road from us where the husband comes from Tanzania.

-A selection of the family portraits Arpita took (including ours) can be seen in the Trongate 103 gallery in Glasgow until the 24th of August and they also form part of Street Level Photoworks city wide project: Commonwealth Family Album.
+A selection of the family portraits Arpita took (including ours) can be seen in the Trongate 103 gallery in Glasgow until the 24th of August and they also form part of Street Level Photoworks city-wide project: Commonwealth Family Album.
 These images are on display on outdoor walls around the city, including Glasgow Green until August 3rd.

 Street Level Photoworks describes the project as celebrating Scotland’s links to the Commonwealth, visually representing how migration between these countries has shaped the national and cultural identity of contemporary Scotland.

 Well, I’ve seen our portrait and I must say the years have not been kind.
-I am clearly not aging well and that will be the last time a camera will be pointed in my direction.
+I am clearly not ageing well and that will be the last time a camera will be pointed in my direction.
 I’ve always been camera shy, but if you see my image you will understand why!
 I don’t really look like that, do I!? <cringe>

 Nonetheless, it’s an honour to be part of the project and it was lovely meeting the fantastic Arpita and her partner.